Matiur Rahman (Bir Sreshtho): Grave transfer

 After over 30 years of negotiations, Rahman's body was finally returned to Bangladesh on 24 June 2006 for a ceremonial and highly symbolic reburial in 2006.
 Pakistani foreign ministry spokesperson Tasneem Aslam described it as a 'goodwill gesture'.
 He was buried at the Martyred Intellectuals Graveyard, in Mirpur, Dhaka, with full military honours.
-His original burial in a grave in fourth class employees' graveyard in Pakistan and the hanging of his photo at the entrance of Mashrur Airbase identifying him as a traitor had been a sore point between Bangladesh and Pakistan for decades.
+His original burial in a grave in a fourth-class employees' graveyard in Pakistan and the hanging of his photo at the entrance of Mashrur Airbase identifying him as a traitor had been a sore point between Bangladesh and Pakistan for decades.